Richard Clement Moody: Foundation of New Westminster

-The British designated multiple tracts as government reserves.
-The Pre-emption Act did not specify conditions for the distribution of the land, and, consequently, large areas were bought by speculators.
-Moody requisitioned 3,750 acres (sc.
-1,517 hectares) for himself, and, on this land, he subsequently built for himself, and owned, Mayfield, a model farm near New Westminster.
-Moody was criticised by journalists for land grabbing, but his requisitions were ordered by the Colonial Office, and Moody throughout his tenure in British Columbia received the approbation of the British authorities in London, and was in British Columbia described as 'the real father of New Westminster'.
-However, Lord Lytton, then Secretary of State for the Colonies, 'forgot the practicalities of paying for clearing and developing the site and the town' and the efforts of Moody's Engineers were continually impeded by insufficient funds, which, together with the continuous opposition of Governor Douglas, whom Sir Thomas Frederick Elliot (1808 - 1880) described as 'like any other fraud', 'made it impossible for [Moody's] design to be fulfilled'.
+Subsequent to the enactment of the Pre-emption Act of 1860, Moody settled the Lower Mainland, much of which the British government designated as protected government reserves.
+The Pre-emption Act did not specify conditions for the distribution of the protected government reserves, and, consequently, many of them were bought by speculators.
+Moody bought 3750 acres (sc.
+1517 hectares) for himself, and there built, and owned, Mayfield, a model-farm near New Westminster.
+Moody was criticised by journalists for land grabbing, but his requisitions were ordered by the Colonial Office, and throughout his tenure in British Columbia he received the approbation of the British authorities, and was in British Columbia described as 'the real father of New Westminster'.

+However, Lord Lytton, then Secretary of State for the Colonies, 'forgot the practicalities of paying for clearing and developing the site and the town' and Moody's attempts to built infrastructure were continually impeded by insufficient funds: which, together with the continuous sour opposition of Governor Douglas (whom Sir Thomas Frederick Elliot (1808–1880) described as 'like any other fraud') 'made it impossible for [Moody's] design to be fulfilled'.

-Moody's 5th, 6th, and 7th children, all daughters, were born at Government House in New Westminster.
-He is thought to have also fathered at least two illegitimate children with his Native American housekeeper.
+Moody's fifth, sixth, and seventh children, all daughters, were born at Government House, New Westminster.
+He is also believed to have fathered at least two illegitimate children with his Native American housekeeper.
+He was also associated with the 16-year-old Hawaiian actress Lulu Sweet (b. c.
+1844), from Victoria, with whom he toured the Fraser River, and after whom he named Lulu Island to the south of Vancouver.